cmrfrd/SnakeSpace/README.md

 ### Why

 Creating a good label for a file or a key is [hard](https://xkcd.com/1459/).
 In Python, labels are either made via string concatenation or [format strings](https://www.python.org/dev/peps/pep-0498/).
-Now format strings are great!
+First and foremost, format strings are great!
 However they can get pretty specialized, you also have to include those pesky `f` and `{}` characters.
-Now there is a better and easier way with `SnakeSpace`!
+Now there is a different with `SnakeSpace`!

 With `SnakeSpace` you type just what you want as a chain of attributes!
 The expression `S.yo.hey.woohoo` is totally valid!
 Now labels can be created with ease!
 Or at least in a different style...